 “Tamborí, in the argot of Valencian pilota, is the element built at a 45º bevel in mortar or simple tiles, with a 25 cm base by 25 cm height, which finishes off the angles between the wall and the floor, thus breaking up the right angles.
 The ball can bounce in this area without being considered a foul, offering a greater variety of bounces and unexpected ball movements.”

 Vicente Benlloch Piles has a degree in Architecture from the Polytechnic University of Valencia.
+He is trained in Passivhaus.
 He spent part of his studies at RWTH Aachen University.
 His career began at T3 architecture in Marseilles, where he leaned towards sustainable architecture.
 One of his projects was published in the renowned “Garten+Landschaft” journal.
 He currently continues to train in this field and is a LEED certifier.